bi-kash/product-data-pipeline/README.md

 The pipeline is configured via:

-- `.env`: Contains database credentials, API keys, and application settings
+- `.env`: Contains database credentials, API keys, and application settings.
+This file must be created by copying `.env.example` and updating it with your personal RapidAPI key and other settings.
-- `data/CATEGORIES.csv`: Contains categories for product search
+- `SEARCH_CONFIG.md`: Contains detailed documentation on configuring search parameters to avoid jewelry supplies

 ## Complete Workflow